enasequence/ena-browser-documentation/browser/rulespace.rst

 =========
-RuleSpace
+Rulespace
 =========

 Introduction
 ============

-The RuleSpace service supports the creation & management of user-controlled rules & metadata relating to these rules that are used to define shareable searches on services such as the ENA Discovery API.
+The Rulespace service supports the creation & management of user-controlled rules & metadata relating to these rules that are used to define shareable searches on services such as the ENA Discovery API.
 Rules can specify metadata filters, expressed in a structured query language, and lists of accessions for inclusion/exclusion.
 The results matching the search parameters can be further customised by which fields are returned and the number of rows etc.

-RuleSpace components
+Rulespace components
 ====================

 1. **A RESTful read/write API**